KittyCAD/modeling-app/docs/kcl/angledLineThatIntersects.md

 },
 } |
 {
+	// the face id the sketch is on
+	faceId: uuid,
 	// The id of the face.
 	id: uuid,
 	// The original sketch group id of the object we are sketching on.